 In 2016, the Tokyo government unveiled a four-year Action Plan 2020 to improve the city’s safety, diversity and sustainability, ahead of its hosting of the Tokyo Summer Olympics 2020.
 This includes making more homes and neighbourhoods resistant to fires and earthquakes, for example by developing roads to serve as firebreaks in districts with close-set wooden houses.

 The government also pledged to make the city more accessible to the elderly and people with disabilities, as part of its work to prepare for the Tokyo Summer Paralympics 2020.
 It has started to overhaul its subway system to make it more disabled-friendly.
 “In 2025, we will be a super-aged society.
 Through the Paralympics, we want to make Tokyo a city which is accessible to all,” said Tokyo governor Yuriko Koike at a forum in 2016.

 Partnering with businesses

-Over the past 10 years, Kazan has seen a dramatic improvement in its citizens’ quality of life: the average lifespan increased by 9 years, birth rates rose by 2 times, abortion rates fell by 40 percent and crime rates decreased by 2 times.
+Over the past 10 years, Kazan has seen a dramatic improvement in its citizens’ quality of life: the average lifespan increased by nine years, birth rates rose by two times, abortion rates fell by 40 percent and crime rates decreased by two times.

 The city’s government invested heavily in sports, medicine, nutrition, housing and family life to enable these accomplishments.
 For example, in 2015, it redeveloped the Kaban Lake’s embankments to create new recreational spaces, including cycling routes, for its residents.
 A year later, in 2016, it rehabilitated the Lebyazhye Lake for the same purpose.